The fractional Schr\"odinger equation on compact manifolds: Global controllability results: Introduction

 \subsection{Presentation of the model}

 The fractional Schr\"odinger equation is a fundamental equation of fractional quantum mechanics.
 It was discovered by Laskin \cite{Laskin2000,Laskin2002} as a result of extending the Feynman path integral, from the Brownian-like to L\'evy-like quantum mechanical paths.
+A path integral over the L\'evy-like quantum-mechanical paths results in a generalization of quantum mechanics.
+Additionally, the fractional Schr\"odinger equation plays an important role in the study of controllability problems for three dimensional water wave systems, as it is shown in \cite{Zhu}.